Trump Picks J.D. Vance as His Running Mate — Here’s Who Else He Considered

 He officially endorsed the former president last October and campaigned for him in Iowa.
 “Donald Trump believes in our freedom of speech, freedom of religion, and the right to keep and bear arms,” he said during his speech backing Trump.
 “So we can fix our country, and we can make America great again.
 And President Donald J. Trump is the person to do that.”

-Carson is seen as a safe choice for Trump right now, given his popularity among conservatives.
+Carson was seen as a safe choice for Trump, given his popularity among conservatives.
 But he’s also no stranger to controversy — the retired Johns Hopkins neurosurgeon and 2016 presidential candidate has raised eyebrows in the past with some of his comments, including his suggestion in 2015 that the Holocaust wouldn’t have been as devastating if Jewish people had been armed with weapons.

 Arkansas Gov. Sarah Huckabee Sanders

-Arkansas Gov. Sarah Huckabee Sanders previously served as Trump’s White House Press Secretary before becoming the youngest governor in America at 40 years old.
+Arkansas Gov. Sarah Huckabee Sanders previously served as Trump’s White House Press Secretary before becoming the youngest governor in America at 40.

 Like Stefanik, she’s seen as a rising star within the Republican Party, who can speak to suburban women.
 But so far, Sanders’ doesn’t seem interested in joining a ticket with Trump.
 “I am honored to serve as governor, and I hope I get to do it for the next seven years,” she said when asked about the possibility on CBS’ “Face the Nation.”